elipapa/markdown-cv/index.md

 `Nov.
 2019` __Capstone Project : Study-Seat__
 - `-`In an agile-development team of 3, developed an application that allows users to locate and organize study groups.
-- `-`Utilized HTML/CSS/Typescript for Front End and Node.js for Back End
-- `-`Invoked third-party API (Google-Geo-Location) and React.js for building user interface
+- `-`Invoked and implemented Google-Geo-Location's API and Auth0's API and React.js for building user interface
-- `-`Developed the functions of sign-up/login, search bar, and apple’s profile page using Android SQLite Database queries with data imported from an external source of 40 entries.
+- `-`Developed the functions of sign-up/login, search, join groups
+- `-`Deployed,hosted and certified project on AWS's EC2, complete with database access and elastic load balancing.
+- `-`Utilized HTML, CSS and Typescript for front-end and Node.js for back-end development

+`Apr.
+2018` __Hackathon: Hacking for Humanity__
+- `-`Designed and implemented a fully functional modern web application to bridge the gap between on-profit organizations and potential volunteers.
+- `-`Implemented Google Maps API to provide an interactive map with search tools
+- `-`Utilized HTML, CSS and JavaScript for front-end and Node.js for back-end development

-`2019` __CoffeeChat__
+`Aug.
+2019` __CoffeeChat__
-- `-`Utilized Python and Django to create a dynamic forum/blog that connects individuals with the options to join groups
+- `-`Created a dynamic forum/blog that connects individuals with the options to join groups
 - `-`Deployed and hosted on Amazon Web Service with added certification for secuirty
 - `-`Delivered product with my team using Agile process and Trello for task management

-`2018` __Hackathon: Hacking for Humanity__
-- `-`Designed, coded and implemented a fully functional modern website with database utilizing knowledge of both front-end and back-end
+- `-`Utilized HTML, CSS and JavaScript for front-end and python and Django for back-end
-- `-`Implemented Google Maps API to provide an interactive map with search tools